August 30, 2018

 Increased scrutiny isn’t just coming from governmental bodies, it’s coming from within the legal community as well.
 The American Bar Association (ABA) made amendments to the ABA Model Rules of Professional Conduct Rule 1.1 in August 2012 stating that in order “to maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology.”
 The following year a special Cybersecurity Legal Task Force within the ABA was delegated to investigate the growing problem of intrusions into the computer systems and networks utilized by lawyers and law firms.
 Their report stressed that “these breaches undermine the legal profession as a whole by threatening client confidentiality, the attorney-client privilege, and the broader confidential lawyer-client relationship.”

 As network security breaches are becoming more common, the search for financially-feasible solutions has become a primary focus for firms and legal departments.
 With 93% of large companies and 87% of small businesses in the UK are reporting at least one security incident, and governments and leading industry organizations putting the pressure on, there’s a growing question of how best to protect data.

 For corporate law departments that utilize technology vendors to manage and store their sensitive information, it is imperative that those vendors also prioritize information security and are equipped with creditable security certifications.
 For firms, securing collaborative environments with legal departments has become a point of focus, thus it’s important to find technology tools that handle the relationship and exchange of information securely.

-Here at InfiniGlobe we take information security seriously so lawyers can focus on their work and clients with peace of mind.
-To find out more about InfiniGlobe’s services and the value we place on information security visit us at https://www.infiniglobe.com
+Here at Counself, we take information security seriously so lawyers can focus on their work and clients with peace of mind.
+Find out more about Counself Risk and how you can use it to manage your vendor risk here as well as the value we place on information security here.